Table of contents

 We like Aeropress because the entire brewing kit is plastic, therefore not breakable, and you can stow it away in a packing cube or wrapped in bags within your luggage.

 You may also want something like this travel coffee mug to help you brew your Aeropress.

 If you’ll be traveling for more than a few days, keep in mind that laundry happens.
 In fact, laundry is one of our favorite things to do, when traveling, because laundry always means you’ll have clean clothes afterward!

 To do laundry, though, you need something to keep dirty clothes in, and you need something that won’t break (cheap and flimsy plastic bags are not the answer, and we’ve learned this the hard way).

 So, try bringing along a multi-purpose laundry bag that can bring your clothes to a laundromat or a dry cleaners, if necessary.
 We recommend a laundry bag that folds up into a compact size, like this travel laundry bag by Miamica.

 We haven’t counted the number of accommodations that we’ve stayed in.
 Hint: it’s a lot.

-One thing that we’re always glad that we had was a quick-dry towel to use when an accommodation didn’t provide a towel.
+One thing that we’re always glad about was that we had a quick-dry towel to use when an accommodation didn’t provide a towel.